lab1092/blender-manual_ja/manual/textures/mapping/environment.rst

 Limitations
 ===========

-Because environment maps are calculated from the exact location of the :guilabel:`Viewpoint Object` 's object center, and not from actual reflecting surface, they can often be inaccurate, especially with spheres.
+Because environment maps are calculated from the exact location of the *Viewpoint Object's* object center, and not from actual reflecting surface, they can often be inaccurate, especially with spheres.
 In the following image, the rectangular prism and the smaller spheres are touching the sides of the large reflecting sphere, but because the environment map is calculated from the center of the sphere, the surrounding objects look artificially far away.